hassiweb/FractionalDelayFilter.jl/README.md

 ![delayedwave](./images/delayed_sine_wave.png)

-There also are an in-plane function `fdfilter!` and no zero-padding version `fdfilter`.
+There also are an in-place function `fdfilter!` and no zero-padding version `fdfilter`.

 ## Reference
 This implementation is based on a book below.